-You should always keep any papers given to you by your employer.
+Make sure you keep any documents given to you by your employer.

-Because a contract will still exist even if there is nothing written down, anything which was said to you by your employer about your rights, and anything which you agreed verbally, should be recorded.
+Because a contract still exists even if there’s nothing written down, it’s a good idea to make a note of anything your employer says about your rights at work and anything you’ve agreed verbally.

-- the employee and employer have a duty of trust to each other.
-This means, for example, that if you give your employer’s industrial secrets to a competitor, you will have broken an implied contractual term of trust
+- you and your employer have a duty of trust to each other, for example, if you lied when you said you were sick to get time off work, you’ll have broken an implied contractual term of trust

-- the employer and employee have a duty of care towards each other and other employees.
-This means, for example, that the employer should provide a safe working environment for the employee and that the employee should use machinery safely
+- you and your employer have a duty of care towards each other and other employees., for example, your employer should provide a safe working environment for you and you should use equipment safely

-- the employee has a duty to obey any reasonable instructions given by the employer.
-There is no legal definition of reasonable, but it would not be reasonable to tell an employee to do something unlawful, for example, a lorry driver should not be told to drive an uninsured or untaxed vehicle
+- you have a duty to obey any ‘reasonable’ instructions given by your employer - there is no legal definition of reasonable, but it wouldn’t be reasonable to tell you to do something illegal

 Terms implied by custom and practice

-A contract may be broken if either you or your employer does not follow a term in the contract.
-This is known as a breach of contract.
-For example, if your employer doesn't pay you in lieu of notice which you are entitled to under your contract, this would be a breach of contract.
+A contract can be broken if either you or your employer doesn’t follow a term in the contract.
+This is known as a ‘breach of contract’.
+For example, if you’re dismissed and your employer doesn't give you the amount of notice you’re entitled to under your contract, this would be a breach of contract.